sparrowcode/sparrowcode.io-content/en/tutorials/tipkit.md

 try?
 Tips.resetDatastore()
 ```

-> Don't forget to remove `.resetDatastore`, otherwise the tips will be shown all the time in the release.
+> Remember to remove `.resetDatastore`, otherwise the tips will be shown all the time in the release.